KatieJane07/final-project/proposal.md

 - Bike Or Bike

 ## to do
-- images for find it items
+- cutscene 1
+- either or section
-- figure out cutscene videos
+- cutscene 2
 - background for ispy game
-- how to play popup
+- images for find it items (7)
+- cutscene 3
+- the end page

 title - 300x100
 start - 300x100
 rules - 300x75
 video - 300x175
+ispy - 40x40

-400x600
+backgrounds - 400x600

 wa woah why am i? who am i?
 WHAT!?  *zoom out* meow meow meow meow meow aww silly kitty *zoom in* what? what do i do now?

 go outside